alessandro308/apagiaro.it/_posts/2017-12-20-bluetooth-low-energy-presentation.md

 Attributes in a GATT server are grouped into services, each of which can contains zero or more characteristics.
 Characteristic is a data container, with declaration and value.

+## Real World
+Below there is a screenshot that shows what is possible to read from a Mi Band with BLE scanning.
+I hope that after this short post you are able to understand the response.

 ![Mi Band GATT](https://apagiaro.it/BLE-slides/img/bleah2.png)

 ## Presentation Slides